BattlePlugins/BattleDocs/docs/ba/config/simple.md

 ```

 ### Clearing Inventory on Death
-* add the option `clearInventory` into the `onDeath:` config section.
+* Add the option `clearInventory` into the `onDeath:` config section.
 Create the section `onDeath:` if it doesn't exist.
 #### Example:
 ```yaml
     onDeath: